h3abionet/h3agwas-examples/README.md

 # H3AGWAS : dataset and command line example

-example and command line to run [h3agwas pipeline](https://github.com/h3abionet/h3agwas)
+Example and command line to run [h3agwas pipeline](https://github.com/h3abionet/h3agwas)

 ## Dataset built
-* Dataset has been build using h3agwas array and 1000 genomes, we have sub select 500 individuals and 50,000 SNPs to build example. descriptif and explanation can be found [here](README_buildataset.md) or bash script [here](builddata_set.bash)
+* Dataset has been build using 1000 Genomes Project data, selecting  50,000 SNPs found in the H3Africa Custom Chip Array and 500 individuals.
+Description and explanation can be found [here](README_buildataset.md) or bash script [here](builddata_set.bash)

 ## Data directory :
-* Data set can be found in [data folder](data), subfolder :
+* The data set can be found in [data folder](data), subfolder :
  * `data/array_plk/`: contains file for qc in plink format
  * `imputed` : contains file for gwas in plink format
  * `pheno/pheno_test.[pop]` : contains phenotype to perform gwas for each superpopulation of KGP :  AFR,AMR,EAS,EUR,SAS and all
-   * FID : ID Familiale
+   * FID : Family ID
-   * IID : ID individual
+   * IID : Individual ID
-   * `super_pop` : super population used to split population
+   * `super_pop` : super-population used to split population
    * Sex : sex after randomisation
-   * gender1000G : sex of 1000Genome
+   * gender1000G : sex of individual 1000 Genome
    * SexChange : balise if sex has been randomize
-   * phenoqc\_ql : binary phenotype used for
+   * phenoqc\_ql : binary phenotype used fo
-   * pheno\_qt[12] : pheno quantitative used for gwas
+   * pheno\_qt[12] : quantitative phenotype used for GWAS
- * `summarystat/[pop]_pheno.gemma` : result of gwas using gemma for phenotype 1
+ * `summarystat/[pop]_pheno.gemma` : result of GWAS using GEMMA for phenotype 1
- * `summarystat/all_phenoq2.gemma` : result of gwas using gwas for phenotype 2 and all
+ * `summarystat/all_phenoq2.gemma` : result of GWAS using gwas for phenotype 2 and all
  * `utils/all_rsinfo.init.gz` : contains information relative to rsid / positions, subsample of [its file](ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606_b151_GRCh37p13/VCF/All_20180423.vcf.gz)

 ## Quality control

-After calling of your illumina data and format in plink file, qc must be appypipeline need :
+After calling Illumina data and formatting in plink file, qc must be appypipeline need :
 * input / output :
- * plink file split between directory `--input_dir` and input pattern `--input_pat`
+ * `--input_dir` specifies directory where data can be found
+ * `--input_pat` specifies the base of the PLINK bed, bim and fam file name
  * `--output_dir` corresponding at the directory output directory

 ```
-~/nextflow run ~/Travail/git//h3agwas/qc/main.nf --input_dir data/array_plk  --input_pat array --ouput_dir qc  --output kgpexample \
+nextflow run h3agwas/qc/main.nf --input_dir data/array_plk  --input_pat array --ouput_dir qc  --output kgpexample \
  --phenotype data/pheno/pheno_test.all --pheno_col phenoqc_ql \
  --case_control data/pheno/pheno_test.all --case_control_col Sex \
  --batch data/pheno/pheno_test.all --batch_col batch \